-Important examples (all easily googable) of recent developments are: two articles by a bi-partisan quartet composed by two former US Secretaries of State, a former US Secretary of Defence and a former US Senator [George P. Shultz, William J. Perry, Henry A. Kissinger and Sam Nunn, "A World Free of Nuclear Weapons", The Wall Street Journal, January 4, 2007 and January 17, 2008]; the reply to the first of these two articles by Mikhail Gorbachev ["The Nuclear Threat", The Wall Street Journal, January 31, 2007]; the remarkable remarks by Arnold Schwarzenegger, Governor of California (October 10, 2007); the support that these developments have evoked by most of the former U.S. Secretaries of State, Secretaries of Defence and Special Assistants to the President for National Security; and various significant recent developments along these lines in other countries, including: the specific proposal ("Laying the Foundations for Multilateral Disarmament", February 5, 2008) presented at the Disarmament Conference in Geneva by the British Minister of Defence Des Browne, offering the UK's Atomic Weapons Establishment at Aldermaston to host a technical study of the verification of the elimination of nuclear weapons, to be performed jointly by experts of the 5 official Nuclear-Weapon Countries; and the decision by the Australian government to establish a new Canberra Commission.
-Pronouncements supporting progress towards the total elimination of nuclear weaponry can also be found in the following developments (to mention just a few): the very recent French White Paper on Defence; several recent interventions by leading British politicians, including the Prime Minister; and a bipartisan group of four eminent statesmen including a former Secretary General of NATO (article in The Times of London); an analogous intervention in Italy (an article in the major Italian newspaper signed by four top politicians from both sides of the political spectrum and by myself as token representative of the scientific community: Il
+Important examples of recent developments, are: two articles by a bi-partisan guartet composed by two former US Secretaries of State, a former US Secretary of Defence and a former US Senator [George P. Shultz, William J. Perry, Henry A. Kissinger and Sam Nunn, "A World Free of Nuclear Weapons", The Wall Street Journal, January 4, 2007 and January 17, 2008]; the reply to the first of these two articles by Mikhail Gorbachev ["The Nuclear Threat", The Wall Street Journal, January 31, 2007]; the remarkable remarks by Arnold Schwarzenegger, Governor of California (October 10, 2007); the support that these developments have evoked by most of the former U.S. Secretaries of State, Secreteries of Defence and Special Assistants to the President for National Security; and various significant very recent developments along these lines, including: the specific proposal ("Laying the Foundations for Multilateral Disarmament", February 5, 2008) presented at the Disarmament Conference in Geneva by the British Minister of Defence Des Browne, offering the UK's Atomic Weapons Establishment at Aldermaston to host a technical study of the verification of the elimination of nuclear weapons, to be performed jointly by experts of the 5 official Nuclear-Weapon Countries: the establishment of a new Canberra Commission, launched by the government of Australia; an initiative involving many knowlledgable and influential individuals worldwide, identified as "Global Zero".
+All these documents, and other analogous materials, are easily googable.
+Even in Italy a bipartisan quartet of top politicians, together with a scientist, have taken a stand via an article published in the main Italian newspaper (II Corriere della Sera, July 24, 2008), an English version of which is copied below to complete this presentation.